-In my book Unhealthy Helping: A Psychological Guide for Overcoming Codependency, Enabling, and Other Dysfunctional Giving, I emphasize that well-intended intervention isn’t enough to effectively help others, and some forms of helping are subject to backfire.
+In my book Unhealthy Helping, I emphasize that well-intended intervention isn’t enough to effectively help others, and some forms of helping are subject to backfire.
 This is especially true when it comes to helping friends or loved ones experiencing domestic violence.

 October is National Domestic Violence Awareness Month in the United States and a good time to think about how to best help a friend or relative in an abusive intimate relationship.
-Although US government data indicates that domestic violence has declined by approximately 67% since 1994, millions of people experience it every year with far-ranging negative costs to individuals, families, business, and society.
+Although U.S. government data indicate that domestic violence has declined by approximately 67 percent since 1994, millions of people experience it every year with far-ranging negative costs to individuals, families, businesses, and society.

-Victimization by current or former spouses, boyfriends, or girlfriends is a type of domestic violence called intimate partner violence (IPV).
-IPV involves the use of physical or psychological aggression to gain and maintain power and control over a relationship partner.
+Victimization by current or former spouses, boyfriends, or girlfriends is a type of domestic violence called intimate partner violence (IPV) which involves the use of physical or psychological aggression to gain and maintain power and control over a relationship partner.
 IPV may include physical abuse, sexual abuse, and emotional abuse.
-Sexual violence, like forcing a relationship partner to engage in sexual acts, and psychological aggression like put-downs and threats, are forms of IPV.
+Sexual violence, like forcing a relationship partner to engage in sexual acts, and psychological aggression like belittling and threats, are forms of IPV.
 IPV may continue after a relationship ends.
 For example, stalking by an ex-partner is a form of IPV.
-Because intimate partner violence cuts across all groups (young to old, straight to gay, rich to poor, men and women, etc.), it’s likely that someone you care about will experience it.
+Because intimate partner violence cuts across all groups (young to old, straight to gay, rich to poor, men and women) it’s likely that someone you care about will experience it.

-Caution is warranted when trying to help IPV victims to leave an abusive relationship because intervention is potentially dangerous to you both.
+Caution is warranted when trying to help IPV victims in leaving an abusive relationship because intervention is potentially dangerous to you both.
 You also have to proceed sensitively and respectfully.
 Otherwise, your sound advice is likely to be rejected and a relationship wall erected between you and the victim.

 So how can we effectively help?
-Experts say to tell them, gently and without judgment, that you’re concerned for their safety (or emotional or physical health).
-Listen and believe them.
-Say things like, “I’m sorry this is happening to you,” “I know it’s complicated,” “It’s not your fault,” “You don’t deserve this,” and “This doesn’t change how I feel about you”).
+Experts suggest telling them, gently and without judgment, that you’re concerned for their safety (or emotional or physical health).
+Listen, believe them, and say: “I’m sorry this is happening to you.”
+“I know it’s complicated.”
+“It’s not your fault.”
+“You don’t deserve this.”
+“This doesn’t change how I feel about you.”

 Because unsolicited intervention can feel disrespectful and controlling, it’s best to tread carefully.
-Victims must make their own decision to leave or take other actions, such as reporting stalking to authorities.
-To gently push them in that direction it’s best to ask questions like, “Are you open to getting medical attention, calling a hotline, reporting the stalking, going to the police, talking to an attorney (etc.)?,” instead of telling them what they must do.
+Victims must make their own decision to leave or take action, such as reporting stalking to authorities.
+To gently push them in that direction it’s best to ask questions: “Are you open to getting medical attention, calling a hotline, reporting the stalking, going to the police, talking to an attorney?"
+Avoid telling them what they must do.

-You can offer help but it should be their choice whether or not to take you up on it (exception: get out and call 9-1-1 if you witness violence).
+You can offer help but it should be their choice whether or not to take you up on it.
+(Exception: Call 9-1-1 if you witness violence.)
 Ask what you can do to help.
-Say things like: “You’re not alone.
-People care about you and want to help,” “What can I do?” and, “Do you want me to identify resources, go with you, watch your kids so you can get help, etc.?”
+Say: “You’re not alone.
+People care about you and want to help,” “What can I do?”
+“Do you want me to identify resources, go with you, watch your kids so you can get help?”

-Check in frequently but be aware that the abusive partner may read your friend or loved one’s texts, phone messages, and emails and may listen in on conversations.
-Choose your words carefully until you’re sure it’s safe to talk (when calling, ask, “Is now a good time to talk?”).
+Check on your friend frequently but be aware that the abusive partner may read your friend or loved one’s texts, phone messages, and emails and may listen in on conversations.
+Choose your words carefully until you’re sure it’s safe to talk.
+When calling, ask: “Is now a good time to talk?”
 You don’t want to endanger your loved one or your ability to provide support.
 If the abuser thinks you’re against them, they may demand an end to your relationship with the abused, or target you.

 This isn’t to say that rates aren’t higher for some demographic groups than others.
 In the US, Native Americans have higher rates of IPV as do people aged 18-24.
 Women also experience higher rates of IPV.
 In comparison to men, they are also more likely to be killed by an intimate partner.